Uffu06/HypixelStatusChecker/README.md

 What I have to do?

-1. Install the newest version of python (https://www.python.org/downloads/) Make sure tu check the box "Add Python to Path" as enabled.
+1. Install the newest version of python (https://www.python.org/downloads/) Make sure to check the box "Add Python to Path" as enabled.

 2. Go into your "Hypixel Status Checker" folder, click in the path-way line above and overwrite the path just by typing "cmd" and press enter.
    In the terminal type "pip install -r req.txt"